-The SICK truth behind decades of failure to require permanent I.D. on dogs tested for any health certification is the worst genetic fraud affecting dogs today!
+The SICK truth behind decades of failure to require permanent I.D. on dogs tested for health certification is the worst genetic fraud affecting dogs today!

-2015 Update (first published in ShowSight Magazine Jan 2001) also see Part 2
+First published in ShowSight Magazine Jan 2001) also see Part 2

 Still, we all know breeders who proudly proclaim a pile of health certifications but who consistently produce health-impaired, dysfunctional, or extremely atypical dogs.
 How can that happen?
 The most obvious answer is the ongoing problem of positive identification such as tattoo or microchip every time, for every clearance.
 Since this site has relentlessly lobbied for positive I.D. since 2001, the veterinary testing organizations have moved towards better identification.
 However they still do NOT require tattoo or microchip on the dog and must rely on the testing veterinarian's certification that the dog actually has the microchip or tattoo.

 The other problem is the inherent anomalies (pun intended) in genetic studies.
 The best breeders focus on the total dog; temperament, health, and type - in exactly that order.
 Owners can live with and love an unhealthy or ugly dog but one with defective temperament is a joy to no one.
 I've said that in magazine columns for many years that it has become a popular quote.